-Non-wetland, Other Waters of the U.S (OWUS) within the Project Area consist of one unnamed seasonal and ephemeral drainages.
-Slopes of 2 to 3 % within these swales allows flows to move rapidly and limits ponding or pooling.
-The swales do not support a prevalence of hydrophytic vegetation or well developed hydric soils.
-Common botanical species found within these swales include Italian rye, blackberry, annual grasses, and rush.
+Non-wetland, Other Waters of the U.S (OWUS) within the Project Area consist of one canal moving water from East to West.
+Constant flow in the canal allows flows to move rapidly and limits ponding or pooling.
+The canal does not support a prevalence of hydrophytic vegetation or well developed hydric soils.